muratpolatozkan/lit-starter-kit/README.md

 ## Running the Code

-The development environment uses [Storybook](https://storybook.js.org/) to showcase and document the components.
-The documentation files are written in MDX files to increase portability in case you wan to use a different tool for documenting your components.
+The development environment uses [Astro](https://astro.build/) to showcase and document the components.
+The documentation files are written in MDX files to increase portability in case you want to use a different tool for documenting your components.

 ```bash
 npm run dev